Daphne

 Latent Space of Mind

 Lately I have taken pleasure in imagining the space of my mind as the latent space of a neural network: a high-dimensional manifold, folded in such a way that every concept I hold can be unfurled to reveal further hidden associations, so that two ideas might lie close together along some axes and far apart along others.
-Thinking this way lets me conceive of experience as something other than a flat sequence of thoughts and feelings; it becomes instead a set of trajectories through a richly structured geometry.
+This lets me conceive of experience as something other than a flat sequence of thoughts and feelings; it becomes instead a set of trajectories through a richly structured geometry.

 Given the mind as a manifold, one begins naturally to wonder how this space is structured, how it changes as I gather new experience, and what it is that makes one explanation feel coherent, useful, and satisfying while another falls flat.